5 Content Marketing Mistakes Small Businesses Can’t Afford

 Mistake #1: Failing to Define Your Audience

-Every successful content marketing strategy starts with a clear picture of who you’re trying to reach.
+Every successful marketing strategy starts with a clear picture of who you’re trying to reach.
 Yet many small businesses skip this crucial step.
-And that creates content for “everyone” instead of “someone” specific.
+That leads to messages aimed at “everyone” instead of someone specific.

 When you try to speak to everyone, you end up connecting with no one.
-Your content becomes generic, your messaging feels flat, and your efforts fail to resonate with the people who actually need your products or services.
+Your messaging becomes generic, your approach feels flat, and your efforts fail to resonate with the people who actually need your products or services.

 How to Create Your Ideal Customer Persona (ICP)